sabomichal/liquibase-mssql/README.md

 ### Change: 'createIndex'

-Extends create index change with includedColumns property
+Extends create index change with includedColumns and fillFactor properties

 #### New attributes

-*includedColumns* - string - columns to be included in index (comma separated if multiple) *fillFactor* - int - 1 to 100, specifies a percentage that indicates how full the Database Engine should make the leaf level of each index page during index creation or rebuild
+*includedColumns* - string - columns to be included in index (comma separated if multiple)

+*fillFactor* - int (1 to 100) - specifies a percentage that indicates how full the Database Engine should make the leaf level of each index page during index creation or rebuild

 #### Sample
 ```xml